Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Cooling Pillows

-The typical pillow absorbs the heat from your head and radiates it back to you.
+The typical pillow absorbs the heat from your head and radiates it back at you.

 If you haven’t shopped for pillows lately, you may be surprised at the number of cooling pillow options.